 Medicare contracts with insurers to offer the following different types of health plans:

-Other types of private plans (e.g., cost plans, HCPP, PACE plans, medical savings accounts, demonstrations and pilots) account for 3% of private plan enrollment.
-In a small number of states (e.g., MN), a large percentage of private plan enrollment is in cost plans, which are paid based on the “reasonable cost” of providing services and, unlike Medicare Advantage plans, do not assume financial risk if federal payments do not cover their costs.
+Other types of private plans (e.g., cost plans, HCPP, PACE plans, medical savings accounts, demonstrations and pilots) account for 4% of private plan enrollment.
+In a small number of states (e.g., MN, ND, SD), the majority of private plan enrollment is in cost plans, which are paid based on the “reasonable cost” of providing services and, unlike Medicare Advantage plans, do not assume financial risk if federal payments do not cover their costs.

-Special Needs Plans (SNPs), typically HMOs, are restricted to beneficiaries who: (1) are dually eligible for Medicare and Medicaid; (2) live in long-term care institutions (or would otherwise require an institutional level of care); or (3) have certain chronic conditions.
-Since 2006, the number of SNP enrollees has increased from 0.5 million to 2 million enrollees in 2015; enrollment in SNPs for dual eligibles accounts for 82% of total enrollment in SNPs.
+Special Needs Plans (SNPs), typically HMOs, are restricted to beneficiaries who: (1) are dually eligible for Medicare and Medicaid; (2) live in long-term care institutions or would otherwise require an institutional level of care; or (3) have certain chronic conditions.
+Since 2006, the number of SNP enrollees has increased from 0.5 million to 2.1 million enrollees in 2016; enrollment in SNPs for dual eligibles accounts for 82% of total enrollment in SNPs.

 Payments to Medicare Private Plans